TheBlipBloop/sr/ROADMAP.md

   - DONE!

+- Watch for file changes and auto reload shader
+  - doing this before uniforms becasue having it done will make uniforms so much easier to do!

 - Inject uniforms (time, mouse positions, etc)
-- Watch for file changes and auto reload shader
 - Record videos and screenshot interface